tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 ## II.
 Web service starter code
 - This web service will be really exciting - and will return a random number between `0` and `max` (`max` being a query parameter that is passed in)
-- We won't set up the actual web service at first, instead we will create and "serve" two HTML pages:
+- We won't set up the actual web service at first, instead we will create and "serve" two HTML web pages:
   - the HTML "landing page" (the default page when the client opens up the default URL with nothing else in the path i.e. `/`
     - we will also send the status code of `200`, `Success`
   - the HTML "file not found" page that is returned when the client asks for any other path or file: